 Purpose

-The Public Health Working Group contibrutes to the mission of the Learning from Earthquakes program and fosters post-earthquake learning across diverse disciplines and areas of study.
+The Public Health Subcommittee contributes to the mission of the Learning from Earthquakes program and fosters post-earthquake learning across diverse disciplines and areas of study.
 Public health is inextricably tied to the natural, built, social, and political environments and constitutes a key component of resilience.
-The Working Group aims to:
+The subcommittee aims to:

 - Identify and address gaps in knowledge about the public health and healthcare impacts of earthquakes, as well as the implementation and effectiveness of preparedness, mitigation, response and recovery solutions